SchornacklabSLCU/amfinder/README.md

 **Alternative method**

 The commands listed in steps 2-7 above can be run at once in Linux using the script `install.sh` within the `amf` directory, provided Python 3.7 is installed on your system.
 Download AMFinder sources from Github and extract the archive.
-Move to the amf directory and run in a terminal: `./install.sh` (if needed, add executable permissions to the file with: `chmod +x install.sh`).
+Move to the `amf` directory and run in a terminal: `PYTHON=/usr/bin/python3.7 ./install.sh`, storing the path to Python 3.7 in the `PYTHON` variable.
+If needed, add executable permissions to the installation file with: `chmod +x install.sh`.

 ### Prediction mode